ykleinman/omnicalc/README.md

         rails server

  1. In Chrome, navigate to http://localhost:3000
- 1. If all went well, you should see the New Word Count form.
-Type in some text and submit the form.
+ 1. If all went well, you should see the New Word Count form. **If not, let me know right away.**
+ 1. Type in some text and submit the form.
  1. On the results page, you will currently see just a bunch of placeholders.
  1. In Sublime, find the `/app/controllers/calculations_controller.rb` file.
  1. Locate the part of the file that looks like this: